-Neighborhood Services program offers referrals, utility assistance through Operation Fuel, limited security deposit assistance, referrals and financial assistance for training and employment opportunities, nutrition education and health screenings to Hartford residents.
-Community Pantry is a full choice shopping model pantry, allowing clients to choose food that will suit their families' needs and tastes, minimizing food waste and maximizing nutritional value.
-Groceries include non-perishable staples, along with bread, milk, eggs, fresh produce, frozen meat and halal meat.
+Groceries include non-perishable staples, along with bread, milk, eggs, fresh produce and frozen meat (including halal meat).
 Also offered are basic personal hygiene items and diapers.
 Backpack Nutrition Program serves Hartford children who rely on free-of-charge school breakfasts and lunches during the school year.
 Backpacks containing two breakfasts and two lunches along with drinks and snacks (including shelf stable milk) are sent home each Friday of the school year.
 Also added weekly enhancements, such as fresh fruit, canned chicken, community resources information, nutrition resource information, and school supplies.

-The Café at Fifty-Five/ Caterers Who Care/ Community Kitchen - Serving great coffee, crepes, sandwiches, salads and other breakfast and lunch items, the Café at Fifty-Five serves neighbors (we provide jobs for people including those with barriers to employment), engages volunteers (volunteers are a vital part of the operational team) and connects communities (our prices are low and there's a pay-for-a-neighbor option allowing diverse groups to enjoy the café).
-Caterers Who Care is a full service catering operation with competitive pricing, serving breakfast, lunch, dinner and appetizers either on-site or delivered off-site.
-Shared Use Kitchen - Hands On Hartford's shared use kitchen is available for use by members of the community on a pre-arranged basis.
+The Café at Fifty-Five / Caterers Who Care / Community Kitchen - Serving great coffee, crepes, sandwiches, salads and other breakfast and lunch items, the Café at Fifty-Five serves neighbors (we provide jobs for people with barriers to employment), engages volunteers (volunteers are a vital part of the operational team) and connects communities (our prices are low and there's a pay-for-a-neighbor option allowing diverse groups to enjoy the café).
+Caterers Who Care is a full-service catering operation with competitive pricing, serving breakfast, lunch, dinner and appetizers either on-site or delivered off-site.
+Shared Use Kitchen - Hands on Hartford's shared use kitchen is available for use by members of the community on a pre-arranged basis.
 Small culinary businesses join the shared kitchen and benefit from a modern, renovated, licensed kitchen for product preparation and development, cooking classes, etc. We also work in partnership with a group of community organizations to run the Culinary Collaborative, designed to support the small businesses who are members of our kitchen to strengthen and further their businesses.
-Net proceeds of these three programs support Hands On Hartford's direct service programs.
+Net proceeds of these three programs support Hands on Hartford's direct service programs.